Sep 11, 2025

 Equitable design patterns

-I've been reflecting deeply on something that's been on my mind lately.
-For ten years, I've been working in service design and civic tech—the space of doing good for others.
-It's clear we're living through difficult times with constant change, and I believe those of us who've chosen mission-driven work are uniquely susceptible to being hurt when things don't work out.
+For the last ten years, I've been working in service design and civic tech—the space of doing good for others.
+It's clear that we're living through difficult times marked by constant change, and I believe that those of us who've chosen mission-driven work are uniquely susceptible to being hurt when things don't work out.

 This isn't anyone's fault.
 People who choose mission-aligned work are highly principled individuals who believe in things and want to see their actions have a real impact.
-When you have to work, you want that job to produce meaningful change in the world.
+When you go to work, you want your job to produce meaningful change in the world.
 But that's not always how it unfolds.

 I listened to a Dharma talk this morning titled "Is it enough to be kind?"
-Given what's been on my mind, my main takeaway was: if I put effort out into the world, will my compassion be enough?
+Given what's been on my mind, my main takeaway was: if I put effort out into the world, will my compassion and intent be enough?
 Will it yield results?
-People who choose this type of work expose vulnerability.
-In that vulnerability, they expose some skin, and they can be hurt.
+People who choose this type of work risk vulnerability.
+In our vulnerability, we expose some skin, and we can be hurt.

-Things don't always work.
-We have plans and designs, but those plans don't always materialize into outcomes.
-The world is unpredictable, and I rely on design discipline and product work to give me structure and framework—a way to apply some control to an otherwise chaotic world.
+Things don't always work out.
+We have plans and designs, but those plans don't always materialize into predictable outcomes.
+The world is unpredictable, and I rely on a design discipline and product work to give me structure and provide a framework—a way to assert some control on an otherwise chaotic world.
 Design tools are powerful, but I think people doing mission-aligned work come with certain expectations: if I do this much good, if I put in this much effort, I should see proportional results.
 That's simply not how it works.

-I choose this work because of my own history, biography, and traumas.
-I want to use my energy to hold up and lift up those experiencing hardship and trouble.
+I chose this work because of my own history, family, and traumas.
+I want to use my energy to hold up and lift up those experiencing hardship.
 If I have to have a job, I want it to be a good one.
 But I get attached to results, and that attachment doesn't always serve me well.

 The world is what it is, and we're all experiencing change.
 The places and partners that used to support us are on shaky ground, unable to provide the resources they once could to those choosing service-oriented work.

-Three common reactions when we don't meet our goals
+Three common reactions when I don't meet my goals

 When people trying to do good don't achieve their goals, I've observed three patterns:

 First, we try harder.
-If you're applying design thinking to a systemic challenge that could benefit someone in need, the immediate emotional reaction is often to lean in further, thinking additional effort will yield greater results.
+If I'm applying design thinking to a systemic challenge that could benefit someone in significant need, my immediate emotional reaction is to lean in further, thinking additional effort will yield greater results.
 That's not always the case.

 Second, we get angry.
 When results don't come, I sometimes become oppositional and seek someone to blame for why my work isn't having an effect.
 I position myself in opposition to the world because the change I'm trying to create isn't happening.
-It becomes someone else's problem—they need to change because my plans align with my principles.
+It becomes someone else's problem—they need to change because outcomes are not aligning with my position and intent.

-Third, we get sad.
-After trying harder and getting angry, disillusionment sets in.
-Despite all my effort and righteousness, I still haven't affected change in the world.
-I haven't gotten what I think is deserved.
+Third, we are disillusioned.
+After trying harder and getting angry, a sadness sets in.
+Despite all my effort and intent, I still haven't affected change in the world.
+I haven't gotten what I think is just and deserved.

 If you're choosing to be in this world and do this kind of work, here are three things I'm trying to remember: